Paymentshield/tech-blog/_posts/2020-01-17-using-environment-parameters-in-postman.md

 Enter the API URL and then send your request.

- > Tip: Quickly set your variables from the data in a response body by highlighting the data you want to be stored in an existing variable, right clicking, and selecting the environment and variable name, as pictured below
+One last tip: Quickly set your variables from the data in a response body by highlighting the data you want to be stored in an existing variable, right clicking it, and selecting the environment and variable name, as pictured below.
+This will update it everywhere you've used the matching variable.

 ![Save body value](/assets/img/postman/store-value.png)